scottyehengzong/Stat-112-Final-Project/Stat-112-Final-Project.md

-> Introduction and background：
+## Introduction and background

-Attaining a bachelor's degree has always triggered a question: Is it worth it?
+>Attaining a bachelor's degree has always triggered a question: Is it worth it?
 It often takes 3-5 years and high tuition to attain a college degree.
 For many students; however, college education is the indispensable path leading to success in the workforce.
 Unemployment rate among Americans who hold a college degree tends to be lower than those who do not.
 Moreover, jobs that require a higher education background are usually more lucrative.
 Seeking a better job and a higher income, students see college education as a fascinating give-and-take investment.
 In this blog, we are going to explore sex, state, major and age distribution in bachelor's degree holders.
 The question we are trying to answer is the trend of bachelor's degree holders choosing their major based on different age groups and sex.

-> Data collection:
+## Data collection

-We obtain our data from Kaggle.
+>We obtain our data from Kaggle.
 The data contains information on the number of students that majored in different topics of study at universities in the United States in 2019 and is broken down by age group, sex, and state.
 There are 9 variables in total.
 We mainly focus on the age group over 25 years old and use the given information to create multiple visualizations, including map, column graphs, linear graphs, etc. We then do a separate analysis regarding different maps and graphs to seek the answer for factors that affect students choosing to pursue college education.

 ## In General
 ![](Stat-112-Final-Project_files/figure-html/unnamed-chunk-1-1.png)<!-- -->